nolauren/dh2017/lab_gis.md

 Select the X->X icon in the georefering toolbar.

 To make it easier to see our map, we can adjust the layer opacity.
-Click on the Layer -> Properties ->
+Click on the Layer -> Properties -> Right click on a layer -> Layer Properties Click on Display and there you can adjust the transparency.
+This will allow you to see both maps at once.

 A strategy is to use roads to find the first point.
 Select a road to connect.